Macrometacorp/docs/docs/cep/tutorials/create-stream-app.md

 In our IntrusionDetectionSystem application, we have associated a `sliding window` of two seconds on incoming events.
 The window will hold all the events that appear within two seconds.
-Further Stream QL is grouping all the events by IP and if the count on any of these groups is more than 50, i.e., more than 50 events occurred from the same IP within 2 seconds, we can assume this is suspicious traffic.
+Further Stream QL is grouping all the events by IP and if the count on any of these groups is more than 50, i.e., more than 50 events occurred from the same IP within two seconds, then we can assume this is suspicious traffic.

 In addition to the window, we have reference data for our application, i.e., `Table`.
 A table is a stored collection of events, and its schema is defined via the